Am I eligible to file for a civil no-contact order?

 Can I apply for a civil no-contact order if I am a minor?

-A parent or legal guardian has to file a civil no-contact order for you.1
+A minor can file a petition or the minor’s parent or legal guardian can file a civil no-contact order on a minor’s behalf.1

 Can I file for a civil no-contact order against a minor?

-A civil no-contact order can only be filed against someone who is 16 years old or older.1 However, you can still report any act of unwanted sexual conduct or stalking by someone of any age (including someone under 16) to the police.
+A civil no-contact order can only be filed against someone who is 16 years old or older.1 However, you can still report any act of unwanted sexual conduct or stalking by someone of any age to the police.

 1 NCGS § 50C-1(7)